Mixture model fitting using conditional models and modal Gibbs sampling: Bayesian Inference on Mixture Models

 where $n_j$ is the number of observations assigned to component $j$.

 Finally, in order to complete our Bayesian formulation of the model, priors on $\bm \theta$ and $\mathbf{w}$ must be defined.
-For convenience, conjugate priors are often used as this will make inference using MCMC easier (see, Section~\ref{subsec:Gibbs} below for details).
-However, as we will see in Section~\ref{sec:mixmodINLA}, sampling on $\bm \theta$ and $\mathbf{w}$ will not be done in practice.
+For convenience, conjugate priors are often used as this will make inference using MCMC easier.
+However, as we will see in Section~\ref{sec:MGS}, sampling on $\bm \theta$ and $\mathbf{w}$ will not be done in practice.
 The prior on $\bm \theta$ will depend on the distributions in the mixture.
 For example, for a mixture of Normal distributions, means $\{\mu_j\}_{j=1}^K$ can be assigned a vague Normal prior (e.g., centered at zero with a small precision) whilst precisions $\{\tau_j\}_{i=1}^K$ can be assigned vague Gamma priors.
 For a mixture of Poisson distributions, means $\{\mu_j\}_{j=1}^K$ can be assigned a vague Gamma prior.
-However, given that model fitting will be done with INLA there is a wider choice of priors available.
+However, given that model fitting will be done with INLA using numerical integration there is a wider choice of priors available.